About Us

 History

 Hidden Lake Gardens was donated to Michigan State University (then Michigan State College) in 1945 by Harry A. Fee, an Adrian businessman.
 He had always dreamed of owning a lake, and, upon his retirement in 1926, he purchased Hidden Lake along with 200 acres of land surrounding it.
 He repaired and refurbished the old farmhouse, built a greenhouse, and began farming.
-He soon realized that the land was not suitable to conventional farming or raising livestock and so he began to grow nursery stock.
-Not wanting to compete with local nurseries during the depression he planted the stock on his own land in an effort to create a "series of pictures," a philosophy that we continue to strive for today.
+When he realized that the land was not suitable to conventional farming or raising livestock, he turned his efforts toward growing nursery stock.
+Not wanting to compete with local nurseries during the depression he planted the stock on his own land in an effort to create a "series of pictures"—a philosophy that we continue to strive for today.
 Mr. Fee described Hidden Lake Gardens as a "dream as you go development".
-He built a road in from Hwy.
-50 and landscaped it with a shrub and perennial border.
-The lake was cleaned out and the small pond and rock garden were constructed.

 Year-round educational programs for all ages are offered in our Visitor Center which also houses a library, exhibits, auditorium, meeting rooms and a gift shop.
 The Conservatory includes tropical plants, arid plants, and a variety of flowering houseplants.
 A picnic area with shelter is available without reservations.